aki2274/KOnezumi-AID/README.md

 ### Search candidate by gene symbol or transcript name (Refseq id)

 KOnezumi-AID accepts a gene symbol or a transcript name.
+`konezumiaid <-n | --name> <gene symbol | transcript name>`

-- Search by gene symbol
+#### Search by gene symbol
 You can obtain the gRNAs that are present in all transcript variants.
 (If the gene has one transcript, the result is the same as searching by the transcript name)

-- Search by transcript name
+#### Search by transcript name
 You can obtain the transcript's gRNAs and access more information about the gRNAs.
 - in_start_150bp: The gRNA is located in the first 150bp of the transcript or not.
 - in_50bp_from_LEJ: The gRNA is located in the 50bp from the last exon junction or not.
 - exon_index: the index of the exon where the gRNA is located.

-`konezumiaid <-n | --name> <gene symbol | transcript name>`

 ### Examples
 - Search candidate by the gene symbol
 ```
 $konezumiaid -n Rp1
 Processing NM_001370921...